-Suspension in enrollment is the involuntary separation of a student from the University for a specified period of time.
-At the end of such period, the student is usually eligible to apply for readmission; procedures for readmission application are listed in "Readmission after Suspension."
-A student is subject to suspension from the University if the student:
+Academic Suspension in enrollment is the involuntary separation of a student from the University for a specified period of time.
+At the end of such period, the student may be eligible to apply for readmission; procedures for readmission application are listed in "Readmission after Suspension."
+A student is subject to Academic Suspension from the University if the student:

-- Has a cumulative grade point average below that required for "good academic standing." - Is already on "academic probation" and fails to show progress toward achieving good academic standing. - Has an exceptionally poor record of achievement for any semester. - Fails to show satisfactory progress toward meeting the requirements for a degree. - Is determined to have violated academic honesty policies. - Becomes subject to disciplinary procedures; in cases where a disciplinary action is deemed to be egregious, immediate involuntary separation may be recommended by either the dean of the University or the dean of students.
+- Has a cumulative grade point average below that required for "good academic standing." - Is already on "academic probation" and fails to show progress toward achieving good academic standing. - Fails to show satisfactory progress toward meeting the requirements for a degree. - Is determined to have violated academic honesty policies. - Becomes subject to disciplinary procedures; in cases where a disciplinary action is deemed to be egregious, immediate involuntary separation may be recommended by either the Dean of the University or the Dean of Students.

-Note: There may be occasions in which a student is on Financial Aid Suspension, but remains eligible to take classes at the University.
-This is not considered to be suspension in enrollment.
-A suspension based on unsatisfactory academic performance will be considered an "academic suspension" and will be noted accordingly on the student's official academic record; a suspension based on unsatisfactory conduct and/or ethics will be considered a "disciplinary suspension" but will not be noted on the official academic record.
+There may be occasions in which a student is on Financial Aid Suspension but remains eligible to take classes at the University.
+This is not considered to be an Academic Suspension.
+A suspension based on unsatisfactory academic performance will be considered a "Financial Aid Suspension" and will be noted accordingly on the student's official academic record.
+A suspension based on unsatisfactory conduct and/or ethics will be considered a "Disciplinary Suspension" but will not be noted on the official academic record.

-Dismissal
+Academic Dismissal

-Dismissal is the involuntary and usually permanent separation of a student from the University; a dismissed student is ineligible to apply for readmission.
-A student is subject to dismissal from the University if the student:
+Academic Dismissal is the involuntary separation of a student from the University and may be permanent.
+Dismissed students may be ineligible to apply for readmission.
+A student is subject to Academic Dismissal from the University if the student: